Grand Canyon: Colorado River Fishing

 In addition, anglers enjoy fly fishing many of the side-streams, particularly those flowing in on the north side of the river.
 Best creeks to fly fish include Tapeats Creek (rainbows), Bright Angel Creek (rainbows and browns), and Shinumo Creek.

 Fishing Permits are Required in Grand Canyon

 Anglers 10 years old or older must purchase an Arizona Fishing License to fish in Grand Canyon.
-In addition to the license a trout stamp be purchased for the trout of the Colorado River.
+In addition to the license, a trout stamp is required for the trout of the Colorado River.
 A valid Arizona Fishing License must be on hand whenever fishing.